Multi-faceted Brownfields Redevelopment

 , New York

 Confirmed SpeakerBarry F. Hersh, AICP CEP Barry F. Hersh, is a Clinical Associate Professor at the New York University Schack Institute of Real Estate and Chair of the Masters in Real Estate Development Program.
 He teaches courses in Sustainable Real Estate Development, Land Use and Environmental Regulation, and the Development Capstone.
-In addition to his work with faculty and curriculum, his 2015 student mentorship included teams that won the HUD Innovation and were finalists in the MIT CASE competitions.
+In addition to his work with faculty and curriculum, his student mentorship included teams that won the HUD Innovation and were finalists in the other competitions.
 Mr. Hersh also conducts research on environmentally responsible urban real estate redevelopment, is a core faculty member of the NYU Center for the Sustainable Built Environment, and participates in international joint university and executive programs, most recently with the University of Amsterdam, JLL, Netanya Academy and Bocconi University.
-Mr. Hersh was named a 2014-17 Distinguished Fellow by the NAIOP Foundation, which also supported his national study of Waterfront Brownfield Redevelopment presented at their National Urban Forum.
-In 2014, Mr. Hersh chaired an Urban Land Institute Technical Assistance Panel that produced a report “The People’s River” about redevelopment on the Harlem River in the Bronx noted by Crain’s and other publications.
-Mr. Hersh has conducted international studies on “Brownfields on Three Continents” published by the American and Asian Real Estate Societies and Brownfield Renewal and presented in Shanghai.
+His book, Urban Redevelopment, A North American Reader, was published by Routledge in September 2017 Mr. Hersh was named a 2014-18 Distinguished Fellow by the NAIOP Foundation, which also supported his national study of Waterfront Brownfield Redevelopment presented at their National Urban Forum.
+In 2014, Mr. Hersh chaired an Urban Land Institute Technical Assistance Panel that produced a report “The People’s River” about redevelopment on the Harlem River in the Bronx noted by Crain’s and others.
+Mr. Hersh has conducted international studies on “Brownfields on Three Continents” published by the American and Asian Real Estate Societies and Brownfield Renewal also presented in Shanghai.
 His New York City Brownfields study, recognized in 2006 for Outstanding Scholarly Achievement, was utilized in PlaNYC 2020.
 He has spoken at numerous APA and other professional events, including on Brownfields at the last APA convention in New York Mr. Hersh has been involved with the New York Brownfield Programs since their inception, including Brownfield Opportunity Area planning efforts; in Jamaica, Eastchester, Newtown Creek and the Staten Island Green Zone.
 In 2014 and 2015 he led graduate student studies of the NY State Brownfields Tax Credit program supported by the NYC Brownfield Partnership.
 He has been involved with post-Sandy recovery efforts in New York and New Jersey as well as redevelopment projects in Ohio and northern California.
 Mr. Hersh also conceived and teaches, as a partner in Vita Nuova LLC, the “What Regulators Need to Know About Redevelopment” course that has been well-received by 2200 staff members of the United States EPA and state regulators Mr. Hersh was Vice President of Dames & Moore/Brookhill which developed more than fifty brownfield projects.
 He was Real Estate Director for Reynolds Aluminum and held senior planning positions in Toledo, OH and Poughkeepsie, NY.
 He holds a Masters Degree in Urban Planning from New York University's Wagner School, was honored for his NYU service in 2012, and has a Bachelor’s in Urban Studies from CUNY.
 He is a Certified Environmental Planner and member of the American Institute of Certified Planners.
-He is also a board member of New Partners for Community Revitalization, the Redevelopment Institute, and since 2014 has been a member of the City of Stamford Historic Preservation Commission.
+He is also an advisory board member of the Center for Creative Land Recycling, the Redevelopment Institute, and since 2014 has been a member of the City of Stamford Historic Preservation Commission.

 , Kevin Dwarka Land Use & Economic Consulting